Paradox Wrench

 “Easy to learn the mechanics; later levels get pretty difficult.”

 “Gameplay-wise, some of the puzzles were actually decent; however, the designer didn't do a great job easing you into the rules of your tool's capabilities.
-Basically, you would get thrown into a puzzle room and had to figure out the new rules they introduced.
+You would get thrown into a puzzle room and had to figure out the new rules they introduced.
 One extra annoyance is that the pickup function was not implemented well because you cannot pick up a block if you are too close to it.
-With the first block, it was super frustrating when I was clicking to pick up the only block that could be picked up, and nothing happened.
+It was super frustrating when I was clicking to pick up the only block that could be picked up, and nothing happened.
 Not to mention, the key prompt doesn't show up when you are targeting the block to pick up; instead, it just keeps slowly fading in and out in the middle of the screen every minute.”

 “I've beaten the game in 1.5 hours, and I bet it can be done way quicker because a couple of times I made pauses in gameplay without quitting the game.”